Weeb-API/docs/pages/weeb.md

       "coverImage":{
          "extraLarge":"https://s4.anilist.co/file/anilistcdn/media/anime/cover/large/bx113813-UCgSIGyWvLgl.jpg"
       },
       "description":"In today’s Japan, “rental” services can deliver an afternoon with a “friend,” a “parent,” even a fake girlfriend!
 After a staggering betrayal by his girlfriend, hapless freshman Kazuya gets just desperate enough to give it a try.
 But he quickly discovers how complicated it can be to “rent” an emotional connection, and his new “girlfriend,” who’s trying to keep her side hustle secret, will panic when she finds out her real life and Kazuya’s are intertwined in surprising ways!
-Family, school, and life all start to go wrong, too…\n<br><br>\n(Source: Kodansha USA)", "characters":{
+Family, school, and life all start to go wrong, too…\n<br><br>\n(Source: Kodansha USA)"
-         ...
-      }
    },
    {
       ...